How to Check Java Version Installed on Linux

 Prerequisites

-• A user account with sudo privileges
+• A user account with sudo or root privileges.

-• Access to the command-line/terminal window
+• Access to the terminal.

-• A version of Java
+• Java installed.

-Method 1: Check the Java Version On Linux
+How to Check Java Version on Linux

 java -version